 Include on your resume or online CV "[Academic Year] UCCS Daniels Fund Ethics Initiative Fellow".

 Presentations or material presented can include recognition of being a fellow per instructions above, and also include acknowledgement of support of the DFEI at UCCS

 What is an Ethics Roundtable?

-DFEI Faculty Roundtables are held throughout the academic year and open to all UCCS faculty, staff, Southern Colorado Higher Education Consortium schools, local higher education institutions and Air Force Academy faculty with the intent to share their best practices, classroom experiences, subject specific course materials, and address specific concerns.
+DFEI Ethics Roundtables are held throughout the academic year and open to all UCCS faculty, staff, Southern Colorado Ethics Consortium schools and Air Force Academy faculty with the intent to share their best practices, classroom experiences, subject specific course materials, and address specific concerns.
 Roundtables provide UCCS faculty and staff along with invited guests the opportunity to hear about how others teach ethics and implement principle based ethics in their work or area of expertise.

 Are there special opportunities available to DFEI at UCCS Ethics Fellows?

 Yes, there are sponsored ethics trainings, summits and seminar events.
 You may request funding for specific projects, events and conferences you may wish to attend as it that pertain to your fellowship’s area of focus.
 Look to our website under Fund Request and Teaching Ethics Opportunities for details.

 How can we engage students on our campus?

 In addition to classroom learning, DFEI at UCCS student engagement activities provide an opportunity to demonstrate an understanding of principle-based ethics, ethical decision-making, and ethical leadership.
 Student participation in seminars and workshops and ethics case competitions augment the classroom experience and generate further learning.
 Through our DFEI at UCCS Ethics Fellow program, more student engagement opportunities will be available.
 A listing of students attending is available to assist you with grant course credit.
 Check out Student Opportunities on our website.